abhiTronix/vidgear/docs/installation/poetry_install.md

         pip3 install picamera2
         ```

 &nbsp;

 ## Installation

-**If you want to checkout the latest beta [`testing`](https://github.com/abhiTronix/vidgear/tree/testing) branch , you can do so with the following commands:**

-!!! info "This can be useful if you want to provide feedback for a new feature or bug fix in the `testing` branch."

-!!! danger "DO NOT clone or install any other branch other than `testing` unless advised, as it is not tested with CI environments and possibly very unstable or unusable."
+**Add VidGear to an existing Poetry project:**

-??? example "Installing vidgear with only selective dependencies"
+??? example "Adding vidgear with only selective dependencies"

-    Starting with version `v0.2.2`, you can now run any VidGear API by installing only just specific dependencies required by the API in use(except for some Core dependencies).
+    Starting with version `v0.2.2`, you can run any VidGear API by installing only the specific dependencies required by the API in use (except for some Core dependencies).

-    This is useful when you want to manually review, select and install minimal API-specific dependencies on bare-minimum vidgear from scratch on your system:
+    This is useful when you want to manually review, select and install minimal API-specific dependencies on bare-minimum vidgear from scratch:

-    - To clone and install bare-minimum vidgear without any dependencies do as follows:
+    - Add bare-minimum vidgear as follows:

         ```sh
-        # clone the repository and get inside
-        git clone https://github.com/abhiTronix/vidgear.git && cd vidgear

-        # checkout the latest testing branch
-        git checkout testing

-        # Install stable release with bare-minimum dependencies
+        # Add stable release with bare-minimum dependencies
-        pip install .
+        poetry add vidgear
         ```

-    - Then, you must install **Critical dependencies**(if not already):
+    - Then, you must install **Critical dependencies** (if not already):

         ```sh
-        # Install opencv(only if not installed previously)
+        # Install opencv (only if not installed previously)
         pip install opencv-python
         ```

-    - Finally, manually install your **API-specific dependencies** as required by your API(in use):
+    - Finally, manually install your **API-specific dependencies** as required by your API (in use):

         ```sh
         # Just copy-&-paste from table below